nimirz/FilmAnts/README.md

 ### Procedure for `record.py`:
 1. To begin recording type: `python record.py` and this will bring up a preview screen.
 Allow the camera to focus automatically, then press `r` to begin recording.

-2. Click the screen to write the current frame, and X/Y coordinates of the locaation clicked to a csv file.
+2. Click the screen to write the current frame, and X/Y coordinates of the location clicked to a csv file.
 This file will be saved in the specificed output folder.

 3. Press `q` to end the recording.

-4. The videos will be saved under recordings/date if the path is not specificed (see below for specifying path).
+4. The videos will be saved under /recordings/date/ if the path is not specificed (see below for specifying path).
 The video filename will be `date-time.mp4`

 4. Optional arugments: \
 -p or --path: specify output path for saving videos.
 Default is recordings/date/ \